deufrai/als/content/en/docs/v0.7/quickstart/_index.md

 You have just completed your first stacking session and obtained your first result.

-Next step: understanding the basic concepts of ALS
+Next step: diving in our user guide